TheLogeek/LogeekMind/README.md

 ### 🔑 Essential: Get Your Gemini API Key

-To access **LogeekMind** AI features (AI Teacher, Homework Assistant, Course Outline Generator, Smart Quiz Generator and Notes Summarizer) the application will prompt you to enter your Gemini API key.
-Having your own key ensures uninterrupted access to all AI features.
+To access **LogeekMind** AI features (AI Teacher, Homework Assistant, Course Outline Generator, Smart Quiz Generator and Notes Summarizer),you can use the app built-in shared key or enter your own key(having your own key ensures uninterrupted access to all AI features).

 1.  **Sign in to Google AI Studio:**